Non-dilutive funding allows startup leaders to obtain outside capital without giving up equity.

 Non-dilutive funding provides capital that doesn’t require founders to give up any equity or ownership of their company.
 In short, startups seeking more cash without equity dilution will find non-dilutive financing attractive.

-Startups could need capital for a variety of reasons: to hire a new team of developers or BDRs, for capital-intensive projects like opening a new factory or office, or as a safety net.
+Startups could need capital for a variety of reasons: to hire a new team of developers or business development representatives (BDRs), for capital-intensive projects like opening a new factory or office, or as a safety net.
 In many scenarios, this funding is obtained through a deal with a firm that specializes in non-dilutive funding.

 So what’s in it for the firm?
 Non-dilutive deals and loans can have a variety of terms and structures.
 Firms will typically receive interest on their loan, as well as some other incentive, such as interest tied to future revenue.